A Geometric Structure Associated with the Convex Polygon: Proofs of and

 \begin{fact} For $(e_a,e_{a'})$ in $\Delta(c,c')$, all blocks in $BLOCK[\mathsf{U}(a,a')]$ are pairwise-disjoint, where

 \end{fact}

-In the following two proofs, we use a new term ``\emph{tiling}'' and a new notation $\mathsf{SWEPT}_O(X,Y)$.
-Suppose $S$ is a set of unit pairs.
-We call $BLOCK[S]$ a tiling if all the blocks in $BLOCK[S]$ are pairwise-disjoint.
-For distinct points $O,X,Y$, imaging that a ray at $O$ rotates from $OX$ to $OY$ in clockwise; we denote by $\mathsf{SWEPT}_O(X,Y)$ the region swept by this ray.
+We introduce some notations for the proof of the above fact. \begin{description} \item[Tiling.]
+For a set $S$ of unit pairs, we call $BLOCK[S]$ a tiling if all the blocks in $BLOCK[S]$ are pairwise-disjoint. \item[A quadrant region $\mathsf{SWEPT}_O(X,Y)$.]
+For distinct points $O,X,Y$, imaging that a ray originated at $O$ rotates from $OX$ to $OY$ in clockwise, we denote by $\mathsf{SWEPT}_O(X,Y)$ the region swept by this ray. \end{description}